sfmanuel/documentation/Flow script API.md

         return self

     def logln(self, out, *args, **kwargs):
+        """
+        Append a line to the 'logging' output
+        Parameters:
+        - out       the string to log. a newline (\n) will be added at the end, after *args and **kwargs
+        - *args     positional arguments will be appended to the output string separated by commas
+        - **kwargs  keyword arguments will be appended to the output string in the form <key>=<value>
+        """
         return self.log(out, *args, _nl='\n', **kwargs)

     def log(self, out, *args, _nl=None, **kwargs):
+        """
+        Append a string to the 'logging' output
+        Parameters:
+        - out       the string to log.
+        - _nl       the string used as newline to be appended at the end.
+        - *args     positional arguments will be appended to the output string separated by commas
+        - **kwargs  keyword arguments will be appended to the output string in the form <key>=<value>
+        """
         if type(out) == dict:
             out = yaml.safe_dump(
                 out,